There is nothing more demoralizing than getting cold and wet on a camping adventure!

 It will protect the existing waterproofing on your tent floor, but it won’t actually make your tent more waterproof.

 Tent Stakes Suitable for Strong Wind

-Following are three types of heavy-duty tent pegs that we recommend for windy weather.
+Following are three types of heavy-duty tent pegs that I recommend for windy weather.

 Each of these has a slightly different design, so check them out and see which ones you think are best for you.